RiftValleySoftware/RVS_AutofillTextField/README.md

 The dropdown menu attaches to the main root screen view, so it "floats" above everything else. **It is not modal.** You can still access everything behind it.

-Also, the dropdown only appears when the widget has focus, and has text in it that matches the selections.
+Also, **the dropdown only appears when the widget has focus, and contains text that matches the selections**.
+Just giving it a list of strings is not enough to make the dropdown appear.
+It also has to have text in the field that  will trigger a match in one or more of the strings.

 ---